Fay Sampson’s Family History

 STEPHEN DE HACCOMBE and JOAN BOSON (25)

 JOAN BOSON.
-Joan or Johanna Boson appears to have been the daughter of Robert Boson, of Ilton, Marlborough, and of Bozumzeal in Dittisham, both on the south Devon coast.
+Joan or Johanna Boson appears to have been the daughter of Robert Boson and Joan St George, of Ilton, Marlborough, and of Bozumzeal in Dittisham, both on the south Devon coast.

 In 1241 Stephen was said to be “in possession of Haccombe, Clifford and Ringmor”.
 These are manors the Haccombes had owned since the Domesday Book.

 Sir William Pole says: “Stephen de Haccomb holds 1/3 fee in Haccumb of John de Curtenay of the Honour of Okemeton.”
 Courtenay was his feudal overlord, to whom he owed military service.

 Risdon says: “Hereby (Coffinswell) is Daccombe (Haccombe), the inheritance of a family so named.
 In the time of King Henry the third (1216-1272) was land in this hamlet given by Jordan de Haccombe to Torr Abbey, which Thomas his son confirmed.’
 This is a mistake.
 Torr Abbey Cartulary records: “ego Jordanus de Daccumbe et Cecilia uxoris”.
 The witnesses include Martino de Fishacre and Stephano de Hacumbe.
 The gift was made by Stephen’s son Jordan and his wife Cecilia.

 Stephen and Joan had two sons, Jordan and William.
 William later became rector of Stoke Fleming.
 He obtained a licence of non-residence for three years from 11 Sept 1261 to study law in Paris.
 “Parisius, Juro Canonico”.
 In 1281 he was still rector of Stoke Fleming.